quixio/quix-streams/docs/windowing.md

 **Example**:

-Assume we receive the temperature data from the sensor, and we need to calculate these aggregates for each 10-minute tumbling window:
+Assume you receive the temperature data from the sensor, and you need to calculate these aggregates for each 10-minute tumbling window:

 - min temperature
 - max temperature